Aug 062019

 Recipe Notes

-Other possible add ins, coconut, sunflower seeds, super seed mix or raisins.
+Other possible add ins, coconut, sunflower seeds, slivered almonds, pecans or raisins.

 Each serving has approximately 5 grams of protein.